-Gluten free pantry items on shelves.
+Gluten free pantry items in labeled mason jars on shelves.

 (*This post contains affiliate links for the gluten free ingredients and equipment I use in my kitchen.
 I use affiliate links.
 This means I earn a small commission on items purchased through my links.
 This doesn’t affect the price you pay. )